How Product Games Work

 Product Games will challenge you to put on the hat of a product manager and solve a real product problem.

-- The submission should be in the form of a presentation (PDF or Google Slides), no more than 15 pages (excluding cover page, agenda and appendices).
+- Participants are invited to define and develop a product that helps drive users towards the adoption of sustainability actions.
+The final presentation should be in the form of a PDF, no more than 15 pages (excluding cover page, agenda and appendices).

 - Each team can have 2-5 students and at least 2 students are required to be currently enrolled in the same MBA program.

 - Visualization is key.
 The judges would want to see a live demo, mock design or anything that can bring your product to life.

 - Presentations are great.
 Videos are even better as a complementary -it is strongly recommended to incorporate them in your presentations (Kickstarter style)

 - Put the user in the center.
 The judges want to see what the user thinks and feels about the areas you are addressing and what they think about the product.
 Please provide user research.

 - For the final presentation, finalist teams will be required to conduct user research to validate their hypotheses and key assumptions.
 This skill set will be developed during the product management agile development and design thinking workshop offered by INSEAD to the finalist teams.